Seu IP: Sem dados · Seu status: ProtegidoDesprotegidoSem dados

 DNSCrypt

 DNSCrypt is a protocol that will allow you to benefit from encrypted DNS traffic.
 It uses end-to-end encryption, like DoH and DoT, but its distinguishing feature is its capacity to prevent DNS spoofing attacks.
-The protocol authenticates traffic to make sure that it hasn’t been tampered with and that it has come from the correct DNS resolver.
+The protocol authenticates traffic to make sure that it hasn’t been tampered with and that it comes from the correct DNS resolver.

 Pros and cons of DNS encryption